-Almost since its inception, "American Idol" has maintained strong ties with three main benefactors: Coca-Cola, Ford and AT&T (previously Cingular).
+Almost since its inception, the show has maintained strong ties with three main benefactors: Coca-Cola, Ford and AT&T (previously Cingular).
 Those brands have reaped a level of promotion on the show that is unrivaled in recent TV history.

-"We work very hard to deliver what the sponsors want," said Keith Hindle, executive VP of licensing/Americas for the show's producer Fremantle Media.
-"We look at the overall feeling of the show in terms of tone and approach, then more specifically at what are the actual parts within the show that can have an organic integration of a brand."
+“We work very hard to deliver what the sponsors want,” said Keith Hindle, evp, licensing, Americas for the show’s producer Fremantle Media.
+“We look at the overall feeling of the show in terms of tone and approach, then more specifically at what are the actual parts within the show that can have an organic integration of a brand.”

 “When we started eight years ago, it was more or less a traditional media buy,” said George Rogers, who heads the ad agency group handling the Ford account at JWT Team Detroit.
 “Over the years we’ve been at the forefront of turning it into a true branded-entertainment integration property.”

 Some fans have griped about the amount of product placement on the show.
-But "Idol" reps aren't concerned.
-The show added a fourth sponsor this season, Apple, in a deal that puts the "Idol" performances exclusively on iTunes.
+But series reps aren’t concerned.
+The show added a fourth sponsor this season, Apple, in a deal that puts the Idol performances exclusively on iTunes.

-As long as "Idol" continues to deliver its unique audience, brands will clamor to be associated with it.
+As long as the show continues to deliver its unique audience, brands will clamor to be associated with it.

-"We're always looking at other ways we can effectively allow consumers to engage with the brand," said Mark Brittain, 19 Entertainment head of commercial for "American Idol."
-"It's a year-round franchise.
-We're in this for the long game, and it's going to continue growing."
+“We’re always looking at other ways we can effectively allow consumers to engage with the brand,” said Mark Brittain, 19 Entertainment head of commercial for Idol.
+“It’s a year-round franchise.
+We’re in this for the long game, and it’s going to continue growing.”

 But there is a limit.